wmo-im/wis2box/docs/source/reference/running/api-publishing.rst

 Let's dive into publishing the data and metadata:

-wis2box provides an API supporting the `OGC API`_ standards using `pygeoapi`_.
+wis2box provides an API supporting the `OGC API`_ suite of standards using `pygeoapi`_.

 Station metadata API publishing
 -------------------------------

 The first step is to publish our station metadata to the API.
-The command below will generate local station collection GeoJSON for pygeoapi publication.
+The command below will generate local station collection GeoJSON for API publication.

 .. code-block:: bash